emerald-dao/EmeraldOZ/src/lib/content/access-control.md

 ## Capability-Based Access Control

 Cadence supports capabilities, which allow an owner of a resource to delegate certain permissions to public and private paths.
-You can think of capabilities as a key the owner of a resource creates that can be granted to others (publicly/privately) that unlock the underlying resource it points to.
+You can think of capabilities as a key the owner of a resource creates that can be granted to others (publicly/privately) that unlock the underlying resource it points to, often restricted by certain interfaces.

 Using private capabilities, we can define a proxy resource that will allow an Owner to grant/revoke access to a resource.

 <Notice type="pro">
   <ol>
     <li>Still uses the basic ideas of resource-based access control.</li>
-    <li>Allows for easy granting/revoking of resources.</li>
+    <li>Allows you to revoke access to resources.</li>
   </ol>
 </Notice>